Apple IT Training and Certification: What You Need to Know

 Are They Worth It?

-For individuals, these new courses and exams are great resources for career growth.
+For individuals, these courses and exams are great resources for career growth.
 For organizations, they can help reduce support costs, run a more effective IT organization, and have happier and more productive users of Apple devices.

-Apple’s new online platform for courses is encouraging to see.
+Apple’s online platform for courses is encouraging to see.
 Apple can deliver dynamic content online and offer certification exams no matter where the test-taker is located.

 See Kandji in Action